 Pizza is calculated to be a $145 billion industry.
-From that, Little Caesars Pizza takes the world’s third biggest slice.
-It all started when husband and wife team, Mike and Marian Ilitch opened their first restaurant in Michigan in 1959.
+From that, Little Caesars Pizza takes the world’s third biggest slice behind Dominos and Pizza Hut.
+It all started when husband and wife team, Mike and Marian Ilitch opened their first restaurant in Michigan (USA) in 1959.
 In 1962 the brand franchised.
 By 1969 it was international.
-In the last 6 years Little Caesars has doubled its international presence and has no plans to slow down - with eyes on developing the Asian and European markets.
+In the last 6 years Little Caesars has doubled its international presence and has no plans on slowing down.
+They currently have eyes on developing a European market and further expansion in Asia.

 What's under the box?